ArturKalach/react-native-a11y/README.md

 }
 ```
-This code set a new order for components, instead of direct one it will follow 1 -> 3 -> 2
+This code set a new order for components, instead of a direct one it will follow 1 -> 3 -> 2

-You can find a new `A11yOrder` component it's just shorts for `<View {...a11yOrder} />`
+You also can find a new `A11yOrder` component it's just shorts for `<View {...a11yOrder} />`

+## Roadmap
+- Add examples and update samples
+- Add tests
+- Migrate to the new architecture
+- Check React Navigation for A11y and make examples

+## Problems

+#### iOS
+- remove halo effect for ios keyboard focus, focusEffect = nil doesn't work, overriding to.
+Note: tested on iphone 8 - 15.5, try to a new one

+#### Android
+- a11y listener for talk back doesn't work perfect, we can not listen TalkBack only, it listen the whole a11y functional in android and can return wrong results.

 ## Contributing